What do teenagers in Singapore want to do on weekends? We asked, and here are the results...

 Where teenagers go to escape city life in Singapore

 Ditch the city and head to MacRitchie Reservoir.
-Unlike a lot of the other outdoor places in Singapore, MacRitchie is relatively central and easy to get to.
+Unlike many other outdoor places in Singapore, MacRitchie is relatively central and easy to get to.
 The MacRitchie treetop walk is completely free, and you can spend a whole day up in the trees.
 If you are a canoeing fan, you can rent a canoe on the water to while away an hour or two!

 Neighbourhoods to explore with teenagers in Singapore